 Treat yourself after you visit the dentist.
 Whether it’s a pat on the back or a new pair of shoes, rewarding yourself for facing a not-so-comfortable situation should be acknowledged.
 Preventive care will keep your smile healthy.
-It also helps control your healthcare costs by resolving any buildup before it becomes a more serious issue.
+It also helps control your healthcare costs by resolving any issues before it becomes a more serious problem.

 For information on finding a dentist and scheduling your next cleaning, click here.